-18.9.55.1 (L1) Ensure 'Prevent downloading of enclosures' is set to 'Enabled' (Scored)
+18.9.59.1 (L1) Ensure 'Prevent downloading of enclosures' is set to 'Enabled' (Scored)

-This policy setting prevents the user from having enclosures (file attachments) downloaded from a feed to the user's computer.
+This policy setting prevents the user from having enclosures (file attachments) downloaded from an RSS feed to the user's computer.

 Allowing attachments to be downloaded through the RSS feed can introduce files that could have malicious intent.